If you are wondering why every piece of my artwork features a rubber duck hiding somewhere in it, well, let me introduce you...

 We searched and searched, but it was impossible to spot a tiny yellow duck in a lake with a circumference of a mile.
 However, as we took a break from looking and stopped to admire the sunset, my partner glanced down in the reeds at our feet, and there he spotted a yellow dot - he looked closer and there he was...
 DUCKY, lying on his side - clearly exhausted!!
 We waded in and rescued him.
 I knew he was mine because the digital display was still working – and anyway, I’d recognise him anywhere!
 I couldn’t believe it.
 REUNITED!!!

-That particular lake had inspired me to start painting again after a break of decades, and so now every piece I do now has Ducky hiding in it somewhere.
+That particular lake had inspired me to start painting again after a break of decades, and so now every piece I do has Ducky hiding in it somewhere.
 Sometimes he's more obvious than others, and sometimes you really have to search for him - just like we did!

 So there you go – that’s what the rubber duck is all about.
 He’s a special little fella.